mjhea0/thinkful-mentor/python/fizzbuzz/advanced/readme.md

 1. Create a separate file to test your code with unit tests.
 Name this file *tests.py*.
 Write tests for each scenario (e.g, multiple of 3, 5, 15, etc.).

 1. One potential error is that the user supplies a string instead of an integer for the `fizzbuzz()` function's argument.
 What happens in this situation?
 Run your code and find out.
 Then update your code so that if a string is supplied, the code enters a loop where the user is asked to supply a new number.
-This loop should continue to loop, asking for a new value, and only end once an integer is provided.
+This loop should continue to loop, asking for a new value, ending only when an integer is provided.
 Since this is a completely new feature, write a new function for this.
 This function should be called from `fizzbuzz()`.

 1. Refactor your code once again so that the function's argument is obtained by asking the user for a number.
 Use a separate function for this.
 How will this affect your main routine?
 Where is the best place to call this function?